Sythak/deepdraw/README.md

 ```
 <br>

-The final accuracy is around 80% which is sufficient for categorizing sketches.
+The final accuracy lies around 80% which is sufficient for categorizing sketches.

 Here is a 3D visualization of the CNN model